 Amplification systems capable of operating on frequencies licensed to any public safety agency by the FCC or other radio licensing authority shall not be installed without prior coordination and approval of the fire code official.

 The minimum qualifications of the system designer and lead installation personnel shall include both of the following:

 1.A valid FCC-issued general radio operators license.

-2.Certification of in-building system training issued by a nationally recognized organization, school or a certificate issued by the manufacturer of the equipment being installed.
+2.Certification of in-building system training issued by an approved organization or approved school, or a certificate issued by the manufacturer of the equipment being installed.

 These qualifications shall not be required where demonstration of adequate skills and experience satisfactory to the fire code official is provided.